aerogear/graphback/docs/custom.md

   likePost(id: ID!): Post!
 }
 ```
-and will generated a resolver file in custom folder
+and will generate a resolver file in custom folder
 ```
 export const likePost = {
   Mutation: {